rblades/dhworkbook_master/docs/module-2/Exercises.md

 1. The TEI exercise found [in our supporting materials](../supporting materials/tei.md).

-I will note that a perfectly fine final project for HIST3814 might be to use this exercise as a model to markup the war diary and suggest ways this material might be explored.
+I will note that a perfectly fine option for the Capstone Exercise for HIST3814 might be to use this exercise as a model to markup the war diary and suggest ways this material might be explored.
 Remember to make (and lodge in your repository) a file detailing the work you've done and any issues you've run into.

 -----